Which lasers require registration?

 Yes.
 Personnel wishing to operate a laser must complete the online EHS Laser Safety course and receive equipment safety training from their supervisor before using the device.

-Personnel wishing to operate analytical X-ray equipment must first receive in person equipment safety training from their supervisor.
-An analytical X-ray equipment safety course will be available on the EHS website in summer 2018.
+Personnel wishing to operate analytical X-ray equipment must first complete the EHS online training and receive in person equipment safety training from their supervisor.

 Personnel using portable hand-held X-ray fluorescence (XRF) devices must have a valid Level 1 (or higher) Natural Resources Canada (NRCan) certification.